Jkierem/React-Component-Creator/README.md

 - If the path does not exist, it will not create the component
 - Component names must start with an upper case letter
 - The tool always creates a folder inside the given path with the component's name and a "index.js" file.
 This cannot be changed.
-- There are shorthand commands for creating HOCs and functional components (createHOC and createPure respectively).

 ### Options